 Without academic advice, students could find themselves in college longer than necessary because they aren’t taking courses that will satisfy a degree requirement.
 It’s important to have a clear academic path that works towards completing a college degree or higher learning certificate.
 While having some college education is admirable, employers will most likely lean toward the candidates who have completed programs and earned degrees.

 In 2019, discussion about the worth, merits and value of college degrees has been heating up across the United States.
 On one hand, we have the Ivy League university admissions scandal featuring Hollywood stars such as Lori Loughlin and Felicity Huffman, whose idea of seeking the counsel of academic advisors for their daughters was allegedly through bribery.
 On the other hand, we have reality television star Kim Kardashian planning on taking the California Bar examination so that she can practice law without a college degree.

-Research has found that 75 percent of students enter college without having final decisions made about their careers or majors.
-Noel and Cuseo estimate that 50 to 75 percent of college students will change their major at least once during their college career.
+Research has found that most students enter college without having final decisions made about their careers or majors.
+Many college students will change their major at least once during their college career.
 In their paper, Advising Students in Transition, compiled in the book Academic Advising: A Comprehensive Handbook, authors Steele and McDonald found that some of the major reasons for students changing their major include:

 Lack of information: